Maryland Crabs at Home and the Inner Harbor

 When the first crab boil completed, hungry stomachs were anxious to start well before the second boil completed.

-Typical of those times, Granddad & Grandmother invited friends over for Saturday crabs — usually to celebrate the end of a month’s hard work.
+Typical of those times, Granddad & Grandmother invited friends over for Saturday crabs — usually to celebrate the end of a month’s hard work – his as Maryland’s first Black Teamster, hers as a widely respected housecleaner for some of the wealthiest families in town.
 Their block on West Saratoga Avenue soon ran out of parking spaces.
 Hypnotically attracted to the aroma, next door neighbors, Mr. Monroe and his wife, made an impromptu visit with beer in-hand.
 The chilled cases of National Beer for adults and Root Beer for kids evaporated quickly.
 I recall drinking one bottle of beer for every three or four crabs as our clan motored through the pot-to-table procession with intense purpose and fervent delight.

 Like many treasured experiences in life, we repeated this ritualistic feast again and again.